SnowflakePowered/librashader/README.md

 of the internals if you wish to use parts of librashader piecemeal.

-The librashader C API is best used by including `librashader_ld.h` in your project, which implements a loader that dynamically loads the librashader (`librashader.so` or `librashader.dll`) implementation in the search path.
+The librashader C API is best used by including `librashader_ld.h` in your project, which implements a loader that dynamically loads the librashader (`librashader.so`, `librashader.dll`, or `librashader.dylib`) implementation in the search path.

 ### C compatibility
-The recommended way of integrating `librashader` is by the `librashader_ld` single header library which implements a dynamic loader for `librashader.dll` / `librashader.so`.
+The recommended way of integrating `librashader` is by the `librashader_ld` single header library which implements a dynamic loader for `librashader.dll` / `librashader.so` / `librashader.dylib`.
 See the [versioning policy](https://github.com/SnowflakePowered/librashader#versioning) for details on how librashader handles C ABI and API stability with regards to library updates.
+You can also link dynamically with just `librashader.h` and the equivalent of `-lrashader`.

 Linking statically against `librashader.h` is possible, but is not officially supported.
 You will need to ensure linkage parameters are correct in order to successfully link with `librashader.lib` or `librashader.a`.